 Starting May 1:

-- Restrictions on outdoor activities will be relaxed.
+- Restrictions on outdoor activities was relaxed.

 New Hampshire Guidance for Businesses